 It is extremely important that if a child discloses that you know what to do.
-This will be explained by the school DSL/DDSL during induction and will form a key part of any safeguarding training undertaken within the individual school or MAT.
+This will be explained by the DSL/DDSL during induction and will form a key part of any safeguarding training undertaken within school.
 These are the key principles: